This post may contain affiliate links. For more information, read my disclosure policy.

 • 1 19 ounce bag frozen cheese tortellini

-• 2 cups frozen peas thawed
+• 2 cups thawed frozen peas (optional; not pictured but delicious)

 • ½ cup prepared pesto see note